-The ncert class 12 accountancy notes chapter 1 Accounting for Partnership: Basic Concepts page brings together every statutory rule, ledger format, and computation method that the CBSE board paper actually tests.
-Chapter 1 Accounting for Partnership: Basic Concepts is the gateway to Part A of the syllabus, and the rules introduced here carry forward into reconstitution, retirement, and dissolution.
-The 2026-27 NCERT edition retains all core topics with no rationalisation cuts.
+These NCERT Class 12 Accountancy notes for Chapter 1 Accounting for Partnership: Basic Concepts cover every statutory rule, ledger format, and computation method the CBSE board paper tests.
+This chapter opens Part A of the syllabus, and its rules carry forward into reconstitution, retirement, and dissolution.
+The 2026-27 NCERT edition keeps all core topics.

 - CBSE Weightage: 12 to 14 marks per board paper, drawn from Unit 1 Accounting for Partnership Firms